 As a mental health counselor, I can help you feel less isolated as you gain insight, clarify goals, enhance communication skills, build healthy relationships, strengthen self-esteem, lessen helplessness, manage stress effectively, make positive decisions, heal from the past, gracefully move through life transitions, sleep soundly, engage in meaningful activities, and enjoy life.

-I integrate research-based holistic techniques from humanistic and transpersonal psychology, family systems, biofeedback, sand tray, dreamwork, cognitive restructuring, art therapy, and neurological methods to heal trauma, bad experiences, and negative self-beliefs (EMDR - eye motion desensitization and reprocessing).
+I integrate research-based holistic techniques from humanistic and transpersonal psychology, family systems, dreamwork, cognitive restructuring, art therapy, visualization, and research-based neurological methods to heal trauma and negative self-beliefs using EMDR - eye motion desensitization and reprocessing.

 Humanistic psychology supports your healing and personal growth by building on your strengths, focusing on meaning, potential, transformation, self-determination, resilience, motivation, talent development, competence, responsibility, and self-actualization.